 - If you opt to brine the salmon fillet first, make sure you use enough water to cover the salmon.
 The water may vary depending on the size of your salmon and the size of the container you place it in.
 If you need more water, add 1 tablespoon of salt and 1 teaspoon of sugar for each additional cup of water.

 - You can substitute the fresh herbs with any that you have on hand.
 Some great ideas that go well with herb butter and salmon are dill, savory, thyme, rosemary, sage, and basil.

-- The FDA recommends cooking fin fish like salmon to 145°F. Salmon gets pretty dry when it is cooked to that temperature.
+- The FDA recommends cooking finfish like salmon to 145°F. However, salmon gets pretty dry when it is cooked to that temperature.
 I prefer cooking salmon to a temperature between 122°F and 130°F for a tender, moist, and flaky texture.
-Use your own judgment regarding the temperature.
+Use your judgment regarding the temperature.

-- Brining the salmon is an optional step but it improves the flavor and texture considerably.
-The brine helps season the meat more thoroughly and it helps the meat stay moist and juicy.
-It also helps prevent the salmon from leaching out white albumin while it cooks and makes a prettier presentation.
-The white albumin is not a problem to eat but some people get a bit squeamish when they see it on the surface of cooked salmon.
+- Brining the salmon is an optional step, but it improves the flavor and texture considerably.
+The brine helps season the meat more thoroughly, and it helps the meat stay moist and juicy.
+It also helps prevent the salmon from leaching out white albumin while cooking and making a prettier presentation.
+The white albumin is not a problem to eat, but some people get a bit squeamish when they see it on the surface of cooked salmon.

 - When you separate the salmon fillets and remove the spine, if the salmon is cooked well-done, it will separate much easier than if it is cooked rare.
 For rare salmon, you may need to pry a thin spatula between the fillet and the spine.

 - If the heat on your grill fluctuates, the cooking time will vary.
 The best way to be certain that the salmon is finished cooking is to use a meat thermometer.